-If it is alleged that the act of child abuse caused great bodily harm, permanent disability, or permanent disfigurement to (victim) under § 827.03(1)(b), Fla.
-Stat., then the standard jury instructions define “child abuse” to mean:
+If it is alleged the act of child abuse caused great bodily harm, permanent disability, or permanent disfigurement to the child, then the standard jury instructions define “child abuse” to mean:

 - the intentional infliction of physical or mental injury upon a child;

 - an intentional act that could reasonably be expected to result in physical or mental injury to a child; or

 - active encouragement of any person to commit an act that results or could reasonably be expected to result in physical or mental injury to a child.